-Introduction: This procedure statement outlines the process for providing swimming lessons and participating in water activities in Trusts, referencing UK legislation up to and including 2023.
+Introduction: This procedure statement outlines the process for providing swimming lessons and participating in water activities in Trusts, referencing UK legislation up to and including 2024.
 It introduces the concept of the Trust providing swimming lessons, even though the Trust does not have its own swimming pool.
 The procedure emphasizes the importance of following EVOLVE processes, conducting strict risk assessments, and implementing appropriate control measures to ensure the safety of staff and learners during educational visits to areas where water is present.
-The roles and responsibilities of the Board of Directors, Chief Executive Officer, Heads of School, Lead for Health, Safety & Premises, Teachers, and Learners are defined.
+The roles and responsibilities of the Board of Directors, Chief Executive Officer, Head of School / Associate Head of School, Lead for Health, Safety & Premises, Teachers, and Learners are defined.

-Legislation: This procedure statement adheres to the following UK legislation up to and including 2023:
+Legislation: This procedure statement adheres to the following UK legislation up to and including 2024: